This is our review of the American Express Platinum credit card, also known as The Platinum Card from American Express.

 The card has substantial benefits – easily the best package of any UK loyalty card.

 - You receive travel insurance for yourself and your family.
-You can insure five other people and their families by giving them supplementary cards on your account.
+You can insure one other family group by giving the head of that household the free supplementary card on your account.
 Some benefits require you to pay for your trip with an American Express card, but the core medical benefit is automatic.
 There is an age limit of 70 on the travel insurance.
 For legal reasons, you need to opt-in to the travel insurance benefit by ticking the relevant box on the application form.